next-multilingual/next-multilingual/README.md

 #### 〰️ `MulConfig` (advanced config)

-If you have more advanced needs, you can use the `MulConfig` object directly and insert the configuration required by `next-multilingual` directly in an existing `next.config.js`:
+If you have more advanced needs, you can use the `MulConfig` object directly and insert the configuration required by `next-multilingual` directly in an existing `next.config.js`.
+The argument of `MulConfig` are almost identical to `getMulConfig` (minus the `options`) - check in your IDE (JSDoc) for details.
+Here is an example of how it can be used:

 ```ts
 const { MulConfig } = require('next-multilingual/config');